libra2org/libra2-core/sdk/README.md

 * `client` - Includes a [REST client](https://docs.libra2.org/nodes/libra2-api-spec#/) implementation
 * `crypto` - Types used for signing and verifying
 * `transaction_builder` - Includes helpers for constructing transactions
-* `types` - Includes types for Aptos on-chain data structures
+* `types` - Includes types for Libra2 on-chain data structures

 ## Installing Rust SDK
 Please refer to [Rust SDK Doc](https://docs.libra2.org/sdks/rust-sdk/) for details on how to install the Rust SDK.